 Pneumonic plague – Coughing and sneezing.

-The plague is diagnosed by culturing the organism from discharges.
 If your veterinarian suspects the plague, treatment will begin prior to confirmation.

 - Antibiotics – Usually gentamicin or doxycycline which will be administered as soon as the veterinarian suspects plague.
 Other treatment options include tetracycline and chloramphenicol.
 The recommended length of treatment is between 10-21 days.

 - Veterinarians and pet owners who have had exposure to an animal with the plague may need to take antibiotics as a precaution.